Naomi joined St. Faith’s in 1996 to start Year 3, having arrived from an international school in Belgium.

 In 2000, I moved to St Mary’s.
 St Faith’s had given me a strong academic foundation on which to build and I found that I was ahead in several subjects when I arrived, particularly in Latin, French and Science.
 In 2007, I went to Newnham College, Cambridge where I read Law and continued to play netball.

 After graduating from Cambridge in 2010, I spent some time working and travelling before I completed the Legal Practice Course at BPP, London.
-I qualified as a solicitor in 2014 and I am now an Associate in the Corporate Crime & Investigations Practice of Berwin Leighton Paisner in London.
+I qualified as a solicitor in 2014 and I am now an Associate in the Investigations, Financial Regulation and White Collar practice of Bryan Cave Leighton Paisner in London.